Explore Rivian’s 2025 sales, revenue, and production stats, plus R1T, R1S, EDV trends, the Rivian adventure network, and future outlook.

 | Working, England | Advanced engineering | Advanced engineering initiatives; international site |

-| Planned Georgia Plant | Planned battery and vehicle assembly plant, projected capacity of 400,000 vehicles per year, 7,500–10,000 workers | $5 billion project; construction on hold as of early 2024 despite 90% site grading completed; originally planned for 2024 production |
+| Planned Georgia Plant | Planned battery and vehicle assembly plant, projected capacity of 400,000 vehicles per year, 7,500–10,000 workers | $5 billion project; expected to open in 2026; originally planned for 2024 production |

 Rivian Normal, Illinois Factory